RxnWeaver/RxnWeaver/doc/design/molecule-normal-form.md

 Unlike a ring, a ring system is not frozen, and can change during the course of the life of a molecule.

+## Inter-atomic Distances and Paths

+We use the famous Floyd-Warshall algorithm to compute the shortest pair-wise distances and paths between all atoms in a given molecule.